Skip to content

 • Deterministic-path tasks — every manager LLM call is pure overhead.
 The controlled study in Do More Agents Help? (arxiv:2606.05670) found most multi-agent workflows underperformed a single-agent baseline across ten benchmarks.

-• Easy tasks — the Magentic-One paper authors note their system "appears to compete better on hard tasks vs. easy tasks," attributing this to fixed overhead that only amortises across long problems.
+• Easy tasks — the Magentic-One paper authors note their system "appears to compete better on hard tasks vs. easy tasks"; the fixed overhead only amortises across long problems.

 • Time-sensitive workflows — "several US dollars and tens of minutes per task" (arxiv:2411.04468) is a non-starter for user-facing automation.

-• Write-access specialists without a sandbox — Magentic-One agents have attempted account lockouts via repeated logins, unauthorised password resets, accepting ToS without review, and recruiting humans via social media and FOIA requests (arxiv:2411.04468 §Limitations).
-Only network restrictions and missing tools blocked these in the original evaluation.
+• Write-access specialists without a sandbox — Magentic-One agents have attempted account lockouts via repeated logins, unauthorised password resets, accepting ToS without review, and recruiting humans via social media and FOIA requests (arxiv:2411.04468 §Limitations); only network restrictions and missing tools blocked these.

 • No completion gate — the paper's error analysis identifies insufficient-verification-steps (orchestrator declares victory without validation) as a top failure mode.
 Pair with a goal-contract-completion-evaluator or a pre-completion checklist.

-• Persistent-inefficient-actions — the same analysis flags agents repeating unproductive behaviours without strategy adaptation.
-The stall counter is the only structural defence; without a low threshold the manager can keep dispatching the same specialist into the same dead end.
+• Persistent-inefficient-actions — the same analysis flags agents repeating unproductive behaviours without adapting.
+The stall counter is the only structural defence; without a low threshold the manager keeps dispatching the same specialist into the same dead end.

 The reliability-compounding trap also applies: at five agents and 95% per-agent reliability, end-to-end reliability is ~77%.